 I've earned a bachelor's degree in Art History/ English.
 I took nearly enough Philosophy for it to have been my minor (instead of English).

-I'm studying nanoscale materials technology with the aim of becoming economically viable and ultra tech savvy.
+I'm finishing up a degree in nanoscale materials technology with the aim of becoming economically viable and ultra tech savvy.

 I also studied photography at an unaccredited school.